Participate in the GSAB Mentoring Program!

 A&S Graduate Students can apply to be mentored by a member of the Graduate Studies Advisory Board.
 See below for application instructions.

-The goal of this program is to foster one-on-one mentorships intended to help students build professional skills during Spring 2018.
+The A&S Graduate Center partners with our Graduate Studies Advisory Board to provide mentoring to grad students.
+We pair students with volunteers who are friends of W&M’s graduate programs.
+The goal of this program is to foster one-on-one mentorships intended to help students build professional skills.
 Graduate students are most successful when they receive mentoring from multiple sources.
-We hope your GSAB mentor will supplement the mentoring you routinely receive from your faculty advisor.
+Your mentor will complement the mentoring you routinely receive from your faculty advisor.

 If I want to apply to be paired with a GSAB mentor, what should I expect?

-As a pilot program, we will pair a student and GSAB member for a single academic semester.
-If you wish to keep in touch beyond that, you are welcome to, but it is not expected.
-At a minimum, we ask mentors to be in contact with you at least three times per semester, although more frequent interactions (by phone, email, or Skype) are welcome.
+We will pair a student with a mentor for the academic year.
+We ask mentors to be in contact with you roughly three times per semester, although more frequent interactions are welcome.
 We hope you will discuss with your mentor your individual career and skills development goals.
 Your mentor can provide advice, guidance, and, where possible, resources to help you reach your individual professional goals.
-This might include mentoring in the following areas: building a professional presence online and promoting one’s research; the preparation of job application materials and job interview skills (e.g., mock interviews); networking, including providing networking opportunities or connections in your field; or offering guidance on particular job or field-related skills.
+This might include mentoring in the following areas: building a professional presence online and promoting one’s career; the preparation of job application materials and job interview skills (e.g., mock interviews); networking, including providing networking opportunities or connections in your field; or offering guidance on particular job or field-related skills.
 It is up to you and your mentor to agree on how much time to spend working together.
-The Graduate Center will facilitate pairing students with mentors, will make the initial introductions, and then will let you take it from there.
+The Graduate Center will pair students with mentors, will make the initial introductions, and then will let you take it from there.
 The Grad Center is always available to assist, answer questions, or address concerns.

 What is NOT expected of the mentor?It is important that you have reasonable expectations about what to expect from your mentor.
 Mentors are NOT expected to: